-- Adapt your speed and safe distance to the vehicle in front of you at all times to suit visibility, weather, road and traffic conditions. - Keep your hands on the wheel at all times to be ready to intervene in the steering at any time.

-- Pay attention to the control lamps that may come on in the external rear view mirrors and on the instrument panel, and follow any instructions they may give. - The blind spot assistant could react to any special constructions that might be present on the sides of the vehicle: e.g. high or irregular dividers.
-This may cause erroneous warnings. - Always pay attention to the vehicle's surroundings. - The external rear view mirror control lamps may have limited functionality due to solar radiation.
+- Adapt your speed and safe distance to the vehicle in front of you at all times to suit visibility, weather, road and traffic conditions. - Keep your hands on the wheel at all times to be ready to intervene in the steering at any time. - Pay attention to the indicator lamps that may come on in the external rear view mirrors and on the instrument cluster, and follow any instructions they may give. - The lane departure warning could react to any special constructions that might be present to the sides of the vehicle, e.g. high or irregular dividers.
+This may cause erroneous warnings. - Never use the lane departure warning on unpaved roads.
+The lane departure warning has been designed for use on paved roads. - Always pay attention to the vehicle's surroundings. - The control lamps of the lane departure warning may have limited functionality due to solar radiation.